 may, at the option of the Casino Operator, also be marked, in a manner substantially similar to that shown in Appendix 6 (showing either a single zero or double zero), with additional areas (called the “racetrack”) for the placement of multiple wagers.
 2.3 The roulette wheel shall:

-have 37 or 38 (at the election of the casino operator) numbered compartments equally spaced around it, where the roulette ball shall come to rest.
+have 37 or 38 (at the election of the Casino Operator) numbered compartments equally spaced around it, where the roulette ball shall come to rest.
 Where

 the wheel has 37 compartments, 1 shall be marked 0 and coloured green and the rest of which shall be marked from 1 to 36 inclusive and coloured alternately red and black;